Jailing runaways does not keep them safe

 Our systems for helping children and families are broken.
 And while we cannot fix all of the problems all at once, we can, right now, stop doing the things we know don’t work and harm children.
 The state Legislature is currently debating SB 5290, a comprehensive solution that would phase out the jailing of children who are not accused of any crimes.
 Although there are a variety of ways in which children can be detained for status offenses, in King County most of the children detained are in foster care, meaning the prosecution is handled by the state Attorney General’s office.
 But practice varies widely by jurisdiction, which is why a statewide response is needed.

-Given the harm we cause these children when we jail them and the significant racial disproportionality in the use of these practices, SB 5290 should pass.
+Given the harm we cause these children when we jail them and the significant racial disproportionality in the use of these practices, SB 5290 should pass in its original form.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.